 New Demands from Rapid Growth in Leander Require Improvements to the Water System

-Rapid growth in Leander has placed new demands on the water system requiring additional storage and pumping capacity.
-The Upper Pressure Plane of Leander had been served by a hydro-pneumatic-tank system that did not provide emergency storage for power outages and firefighting in this heavily wooded area.
-Additionally, the city wanted to rectify several areas within their service area that experience low pressures during periods of high demand.
-A new 1.25 MG elevated storage tank (EST) replaced the existing hydro-tank and aging 0.5 MG elevated storage tank.
-The existing Crystal Falls Pump Station that supplies water to the 1270 pressure plane was expanded to handle growing system demands.
+Rapid growth in Leander placed new demands on the water system, requiring additional storage and pumping capacity.
+The Upper Pressure Plane for the City of Leander had been served by a hydro-pneumatic tank system, which is not as reliable in a large fire situation where power can be interrupted, posing a significant risk in drought conditions in a heavily wooded region.
+Additionally, the City wanted to rectify several areas within their service area that experience low pressures during periods of high demand.
+In response to these needs, KFA designed a new 1.25-million-gallon (MG) elevated storage tank (EST) to replace the existing hydrotank, and proposed expanding the existing Crystal Falls Pump Station that supplies water to the 1270 pressure plane to handle anticipated system demands.